 - Offer and expect commitment.
 The glue that keeps deals from unraveling is an unshakable commitment to deliver.
 You should offer this comfort level to others.
 Likewise, avoid deals where the other side does not demonstrate commitment.

 - Don’t absorb their problems.
 In most negotiations, you will hear all of the other side’s problems and reasons they can’t give you what you want.
 They want their problems to become yours, but don’t let them.
 Instead, deal with each as they come up and try to solve them.
 If their “budget” is too low, for example, maybe there are other places that money could come from.

 When it comes to entrepreneurial talents that spell success in the world of startups, the ability to negotiate well is one of the most vital attributes you can possess.
-Take care to develop this skill.
+Take care to develop your negotiation strategies.
 Some people think they are good negotiators, but in reality are not.
 From bringing in good people, to arranging financing or nailing that first big deal, sound negotiating techniques will be essential.